hebenon/azure-pds/docs/env-setup.md

 Document the requirements an operator must satisfy before deploying the Azure PDS infrastructure.
 Validate each item prior to running the quickstart workflow.

 ## Accounts and Permissions
-- Azure subscription with quota to create Container Apps, Log Analytics, Storage, Key Vault, and Automation resources.
+- Azure subscription with quota to create Container Apps, Log Analytics, Storage, and Key Vault resources.
 - User or service principal assigned **Contributor** on the target resource group and **Key Vault Secrets Officer** if access policy management is restricted.
 - Role assignment for **DNS Zone Contributor** on the hosting zone (required only when dnsZoneName is provided).